hampoelz/Capacitor-BrowserView/README.md

     console.log(`The web page has changed its title to '${event.title}'.`);
 });

-// Removes the BrowserView from your app, and cleans up references. myView.destroy();
+// Removes the BrowserView from the app, and cleans up references. myView.destroy();
 ```